sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 This week, looking for a project, I decided to explore some more robust back-up options.

 After asking Mastodon for recommendations and searching around just a bit, I decided to give [restic](https://restic.net/), a "modern backup program" that uses encryption, a try.
-(I won't get into my personal threat model, for security concerns, but Restic's docs has a section on [its threat model](https://restic.readthedocs.io/en/latest/100_references.html?highlight=threat#threat-model), if you're interested.)
 It's not clear to me if restic, by default, _compresses_ your files, so if you need that you may want to look elsewhere.

+(Re: use of encryption: I won't get into my personal threat model here, for security reasons, but in general I believe encryption is good, and it costs me little to store yet another passphrase in [my password manager](https://sts10.github.io/2017/06/27/keepassxc-setup-guide.html).
+Restic's docs has a section on [its threat model](https://restic.readthedocs.io/en/latest/100_references.html?highlight=threat#threat-model), if you're interested.)

 ## Using restic